Sigment Guide

 };

-To read from any place in code:
+To read global from any place in code you can do:

 const [userName] = useGlobalSignal(GlobalKeys.userName);

-To write from any place in code:
+To write global from any place in code you can do:

 const [userName, setUserName] = getGlobalSignal(GlobalKeys.userName);